 - 1. After an absence, a student should give his/her written excuse to the Attendance Office or a parent can email the excuse to smhsattendance@fcboe.org.
-Students have three (3) days to bring one or the absence will be counted as unexcused.
-A student has five (5) days to make up work missed during absence.
-A field trip absence is allowed only one day to make up work.
-A student that misses the day of a pre-announced assessment may be expected to take that assessment on the day they return from an absence. - 2.
+Students/parents have three (3) days to turn in an excuse or the absence will be counted as unexcused.
+A student has five (5) days to make up work missed during excused absences.
+A field trip absence is allowed only one (1) day to make up work.
+A student that misses the day of a pre-announced assessment may be expected to take that assessment on the day he/she returns from an absence. - 2.
 Students must be present for at least half the day to participate in extracurricular activities that afternoon/evening. - 3.
 Once a student reaches (5) absences during the semester using a note from a parent, he/she must produce a doctor's note in the future. - 4.
 The state of Georgia and the Fayette County School System recognize the following reasons as excused for an absence, check-in, or check-out: